What is OGMP 2.0? A solution to the methane challenge

 The Oil & Gas Methane Partnership 2.0 (OGMP 2.0) is the United Nations Environment Programme’s flagship oil and gas reporting and mitigation programme.
 OGMP 2.0 is the only comprehensive, measurement-based reporting framework for the oil and gas industry that improves the accuracy and transparency of methane emissions reporting.
 This is key to prioritising methane mitigation actions in the sector.
 If you can’t measure it, you can’t fix it.

-This comprehensiveness allows to track and compare progress and performance across companies.
+This comprehensiveness allows us to track and compare progress and performance across companies.

 OGMP 2.0’s data is one of the key components of UNEP’s International Methane Emissions Observatory’s solution to the methane data problem.
 IMEO is an initiative that drives action on methane reduction.